uhhuhyeah/diabolical/README.md

 * `fadeOutDialog`
 	Specifies whether the dialog box should gently fade out on dismiss or not.
 Defaults to `1`.
 Pass any other value to prevent this behavior.

+* `scrollToDialog`
+	Specifies whether browser window should scroll up to the dialog box on `show()`.
+Defaults to `1`.
+Pass any other value to prevent this behavior.

 * `pluginLocation`
 	The relative or absolute location of the plugin's src directory.
 Defaults to `/javascripts/diabolical/src/`.
 Note: don't forget that trailing slash!